 HYDR 2330 - Fluid Power System Design.
 Three hours credit.
 Advanced operation of control valves and their controls for open and closed loop systems.
 Topics include filtration requirements for hydraulic systems; operation of hydraulic circuits; design circuits, including hydraulics, pneumatics, electrical/electronic controls, and mechanical interface.
 The student will identify the fluid power symbols for control valves; the fluid requirements for control valves; and describe the operation of control valves; contrast open and closed loop control; describe symmetrical and nonsymmetrical spools; apply the use of constant torque motors; describe the operation of linear velocity displacement transformer (LVDT) in proportional valves; and describe digital electrohydraulic devices; and design a fluid power system.
 Prerequisite/corequisite: HYDR 2459.
-Two lecture and three lab hours each week.
+Thirty-two lecture and forty-eight lab hours.
 Lab fee.

 HYDR 2455 - Hydraulics Proportional & Servo Valves.
 Four hours credit.
 Electronics and instrumentation associated with hydraulic proportional and servo valves.
 The student will identify servo or proportional valves for specific applications; demonstrate troubleshooting techniques for proportional and servo valves; and systems.
 Prerequisite/corequisite: HYDR 2459.
-Three lecture hours and two lab hours each week.
+Forty-eight lecture and thirty-two lab hours.
 Lab fee.

 HYDR 2459 - Advanced Hydraulics.
 Four hours credit.
 A study of cylinder loading, accumulator volume, positive and negative loads and specialty valves.
 The student will calculate positive and negative loads; calculate side load on cylinder rods; calculate the volume of fluid in an accumulator; and utilize specialty valves.
 Prerequisite: HYDR 1409 or HYDR 1415.
-Three lecture hours and two lab hours each week.
+Forty-eight lecture and thirty-two lab hours.
 Lab fee.

 IMED 1416 - Web Page Design.
 Four hours credit.
 Instruction in Web design and related graphic design issues including mark-up languages, websites, and browsers.
-Two lecture and four lab hours per week.
+Thirty-two lecture and sixty-four lab hours.
 Lab fee.

 IMED 2266 - Practicum (or Field Experience) - Web Page, Digital/Multimedia and Information Resources Design.
 Two hours credit.
 Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
 This is work-based instruction that provides basic career exploration and helps students gain practical experience in the discipline, enhance skills, and integrate knowledge.
 The emphasis is on practical work experience.
 Indirect supervision is provided by the employer.
 A practicum may be a paid or unpaid learning experience.
-Six external hours each week.
+Ninety-six external hours.
 This course should be taken during the final semester prior to graduation.
 Prerequisite: To enroll in IMED 2266, students must have a B or better in the following four courses, ARTC 1402 Digital Imaging I, ARTC 2405 Digital Imaging II, ARTC 1413 Digital Publishing, and ARTC 2413 Digital Publishing II.